Solid Modeling Solutions: History

-For the record, by late 1980, the TIGER Geometry Development Group consisted of Robert Blomgren, Richard Fuhr, George Graf, Peter Kochevar, Eugene Lee, Miriam Lucian and Richard Rice.
+By late 1980, the TIGER Geometry Development Group consisted of Robert Blomgren, Richard Fuhr, George Graf, Peter Kochevar, Eugene Lee, Miriam Lucian, and Richard Rice.
 Robert Blomgren was "lead engineer".

-Robert M. Blomgren subsequently formed Applied Geometry in 1984 to commercialize the technology, and Applied Geometry was subsequently purchased by Alias Systems Corporation/Silicon Graphics.
-Solid Modeling Solutions (SMS) was formed in early 1998 by Robert Blomgren and Jim Presti.
+In 1984, Robert M. Blomgren established Applied Geometry to commercialize the technology.
+Subsequently, Alias Systems Corporation/Silicon Graphics purchased Applied Geometry.
+Robert Blomgren and Jim Presti formed Solid Modeling Solutions (SMS) in early 1998.
 In late 2001, Nlib was purchased from GeomWare, and the alliance with IntegrityWare was terminated in 2004.
-Enhancements and major new features are added twice-yearly.
+Enhancements and major new features are added twice a year.

 SMS software is based on years of research and application of NURBS technology.
-Les Piegl and Wayne Tiller (a partner of Solid Modeling Solutions) wrote the definitive "The NURBS Book" on non-uniform rational B-splines (NURBS) with aids to designing geometry for computer-aided environment applications.
+Les Piegl and Wayne Tiller (a partner of Solid Modeling Solutions) wrote the definitive "The NURBS Book" on non-uniform rational B-splines, with aids to designing geometry for computer-aided environment applications.
 The fundamental mathematics is well defined in this book, and the most faithful manifestation in software is implemented in the SMS product line.

 Philosophy

-SMS provides source code to customers in order to enhance and enable their understanding of the underlying technology, provide opportunities for collaboration, improve time to repair, and protect their investment.
-Product delivery, maintenance, and communication is provided by web-based mechanisms.
+SMS provides source code to customers to enhance and enable their understanding of the underlying technology, provide opportunities for collaboration, improve time to repair, and protect their investment.
+Product delivery, maintenance, and communication are provided by web-based mechanisms.
 SMS has established a unique model of technical organization and an adaptive open-source approach.
-The subscription-based pricing philosophy provides a stable base of technical expertise, and it is cost-effective for its customers when viewed from the perspective of total cost of ownership of complex software.
+The subscription-based pricing philosophy provides a stable base of technical expertise, and it is cost-effective for its customers when viewed from the perspective of the total cost of ownership of complex software.